Whether you’re getting a new air conditioner or looking to maximize your current one, having it level is important.

 How You Can Level Out Your Air Conditioner Pad

-Leveling an air conditioner pad takes experience.
-It’s usually not a job you’ll want to try on your own, since your air conditioner might need to be temporarily disconnected.
+Leveling an air conditioner pad requires experience.
+It’s typically not a job you’ll want to try by yourself, because your air conditioner may need to be temporarily disconnected.
 This requires the assistance of a certified HVAC tech.